-What could be better than a little bit of tradition on your Christmas eve?
-This Christmas pudding recipe is the perfect way to kick off celebrations before you need to put out the cookies and milk for St Nick.
+What could be better than a little bit of tradition on Christmas Eve?
+This Christmas pudding recipe is the perfect way to kick off celebrations before you need to put out the cookies and milk for Saint Nick.

 Ingredients